Esther MacCallum-Stewart

 Esther MacCallum-Stewart is a British author and academic on games and sex, sexuality and gender in gaming as well as on the narrative of games.

 Biography

 Esther MacCallum-Stewart attended the University of Sussex where she completed her degrees from BA to doctorate.
-Though her doctorate thesis was on Popular Culture and the First World War MacCallum-Stewart has gone on to become the Associate Professor of Game Studies at Staffordshire University.
+Though her doctorate thesis was on Popular Culture and the First World War MacCallum-Stewart has gone on to become Professor of Game Studies at the University of Staffordshire.
 MacCallum-Stewart researches how narratives in games are understood by the player as well as publishing articles on sex, sexuality, and gender in games.
 MacCallum-Stewart works across the whole area of gaming including boardgaming, role-playing, MMOs and casual gaming.
 MacCallum-Stewart has written a number of books on the subject and co-written books and had chapters included.